Husseinfarah93/ragdoll/README.md

 # Ragdoll.io
 Ragdoll.io is a real time web based MMO physics based fighting game.
-Ragdoll.io is currently in alpha testing and should be officially released on 1/1/2018
+Ragdoll.io is currently in alpha testing and should be officially released on soon.